hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/03_QC_STAR_and_Qualimap_run.md

 The alignment process consists of choosing an appropriate reference genome to map our reads against and performing the read alignment using one of several splice-aware alignment tools such as [STAR](http://bioinformatics.oxfordjournals.org/content/early/2012/10/25/bioinformatics.bts635) or [HISAT2](http://ccb.jhu.edu/software/hisat2/index.shtml).
 The choice of aligner is often a personal preference and also dependent on the computational resources that are available to you.

 >**NOTE:** The latest human genome build, GRCh38, contains information about alternative alleles for various locations on the genome.
-If using this genome then it is advisable to use the HISAT2 aligner as it is able to utilize this information during the alignment.
-STAR, however, will need to use a genome that does not have the alternate alleles present, as it does not have the functionality to deal with the alternate alleles.
+If using this genome with the alternate alleles, then it is advisable to use the HISAT2 aligner as it is able to utilize this information during the alignment.
+STAR, however, will need to use a genome that does not have the alternate alleles present, as it does not have the functionality to deal with them.

 ## STAR Aligner